test-spec-tech/bci-notes/ideas.md

 ### 2.1 Engram Theory and CREB-Dependent Allocation

 Memory engrams are defined as the enduring physical or chemical changes in neural tissue that store information and, when reactivated, support memory recall (Josselyn & Tonegawa, 2020).
 During natural encoding, neurons with elevated excitability — regulated primarily by cAMP response element-binding protein (CREB) levels — are preferentially recruited into engram ensembles through a competitive allocation process (Han et al., 2007).
 This allocation is not random: it is governed by the intrinsic excitability state of available neurons at the time of encoding, such that artificial elevation of CREB in a subset of lateral amygdala neurons is sufficient to bias their recruitment into a fear memory engram.
+Excitability-based allocation has been confirmed in hippocampal CA1 using calcium imaging: engram neurons were more active than non-engram neurons 3 hours (but not 24 hours to 5 days) before training, and optogenetic inhibition of neurons active in homecage 3 hours before conditioning disrupted memory retrieval (Mocle et al., 2024).
+Pre-configured functionally connected sub-ensembles of neurons cycle in activity over days, and those sub-ensembles that are more active before training are allocated to the engram with increased functional connectivity at training (Mocle et al., 2024).

 Engram neurons undergo coordinated synaptic remodeling during consolidation.
 At the dendritic level, memory traces are stored at individual branches through clustered synaptic plasticity, where related features of a memory are encoded on the same dendritic segment (Magee & Grienberger, 2020; Kennedy, 2013).
 Astrocyte ensembles participate as co-engrams alongside neuronal populations: learning-associated astrocytes marked by c-Fos expression form affiliated ensembles with engram neurons, and their reactivation independently stimulates memory recall (Williamson et al., 2025).
 The epigenetic state of engram cells is itself a causal regulator of memory expression — CRISPR-based editing of the Arc gene promoter specifically in engram cells is necessary and sufficient to control memory strength, and these effects are temporally reversible (Coda et al., 2025).
+Optogenetic stimulation of a hippocampus-mediated engram recapitulates coordinated calcium signatures in both neurons and astrocytes that are time-locked to freezing, mirroring those observed during natural recall (Suthard et al., 2024).

 ### 2.2 CA3 Autoassociation and Pattern Completion